Upper Room Holiness Church — meets in the building in front of the old ball field in the Oakland community.

 1899 – until present

-In the fall of 1903 Henry Chance organized another Sunday school that lasted until 1908 when a Mr. Reid organized a church.
+In the fall of 1903, Henry Chance organized another Sunday school that lasted until 1908, when Mr. Reid organized a church.
 Annie Williams Grandy named it Diamond Grove Baptist Church.
 An old store, purchased from lawyer Rawles near the site of W.C.
 Dailey’s store, was repaired and was used for services.

-As membership continued to grow Diamond Grove Church went through many renovations.
-In 1953 Rev. Solomon E. Diggs of Sandy Bottom led the church in acquiring the old Sandy Bottom schoolhouse near the property for a fellowship hall.
-Under Rev. Diggs’ leadership the church grew and expanded.
-When Rev. Diggs, then Pastor Emeritus, passed away in July of 1994 members said, “Diamond Grove Baptist Church which started glittering in 1908 continues to shine in the Glory of God.”
+As membership continued to grow, Diamond Grove Church underwent many renovations.
+In 1953, Rev. Solomon E. Diggs of Sandy Bottom led the church in acquiring the old Sandy Bottom schoolhouse near the property for a fellowship hall.
+Under Rev. Diggs’ leadership, the church grew and expanded.
+When Rev. Diggs, then Pastor Emeritus, passed away in July of 1994, members said, “Diamond Grove Baptist Church, which started glittering in 1908, continues to shine in the Glory of God.”
 The pastor in 2011 was Calvin Lillard.

 Oakland Christian Church